Get Up Close and Personal with our Animals

 The island of Madagascar is the only place in the world where you can naturally see the many species of Lemurs.
 You are likely to find our Black and White Ruffed Lemurs basking in the warm sun or snacking on a juicy piece of fruit.
 Be sure to catch these furry folks in a sprint!
 These acrobatic lemurs often leap to get from one place to another.

 The Giant Reptiles house is full of some of the world’s largest species of cold-blooded beauties… pythons as thick as your leg, boa constrictors and tortoises are here to discover, if you’re brave enough to go inside.
+If you’re looking for attractions of the feline persuasion, our Amur Leopard and pair of Eurasian Lynx won’t disappoint.
 For something lighter, be sure to visit the pygmy goats, alpaca, Jacobs sheep and young donkeys.

 Before you leave, don’t forget to feed the beautiful, painted koi fish in the Japanese style Koi garden – they love giving wet kisses!